StevenRud7/Attention-Based_Neural_Machine_Translation/README.md

 Here I trained an attention-based neural machine  translation model to translate words from English to Pig Latin.

 # Pig Latin Explanation
-Pig Latin is a simple transformation of English based on the following rules (applied on a per-word basis):
+Pig Latin is a transformation of English based on the following rules (applied on a per-word basis):
 * If the first letter of a word is a consonant, then the letter is moved to the end of the word, and the letters “ay” are added to the end: team eamtay.